microsoft/DialoGPT/README.md

 ```

 The small Reddit data is around 140MB and the full Reddit data is more than 27GB.
 You can prepare a cup of coffee when processing with the full Reddit data because **it takes a long time**!

+To generate the 6k multi-ref test set data, pleaser run `demo.py` and set the data option to 'full', the generation will be located at

+`./data/test.refs.txt`

 #### Pretrained model